Inside Indochina

 On a short walking tour of the enchanting historical town, we'll visit the Chua Ong Pagoda, Chinese Assembly Hall, 200-year-old Tam Ky house, former merchants' homes and the 400 year-old Japanese Covered Bridge.

-A scenic bicycle ride into the countryside leads us to Tra Que village this morning.
+A scenic bicycle ride into the countryside leads us to Tra Que village this morning (we can arrange alternative transportation at no extra cost for those who don't wish to cycle).
 Here we discover age old farming practices and learn about traditional medicine.
 It's a fun, hands on experience today where we'll don conical hats and assist with tending the fields.
 Then we'll enjoy an entertaining cooking demonstration and help to cook a tasty lunch.
-(B/L)

 Today we'll enjoy a full day sightseeing tour of Phnom Penh.
 The National Museum of Fine Arts, a graceful terracotta building of traditional design, houses the world's finest collection of Khmer sculpture.
 We continue with the Royal Palace and Silver Pagoda, famed for its lavish decorations – the floors are paved with silver tiles and statues of Buddha are encrusted with thousands of diamonds.